opentok/broadcast-sample-app/README.md

-# OpenTok Broadcast Sample App for JavaScript
+# Vonage Video API Broadcast Sample App for JavaScript

 <img src="https://assets.tokbox.com/img/vonage/Vonage_VideoAPI_black.svg" height="48px" alt="Tokbox is now known as Vonage" />

-This document describes how to use the OpenTok Broadcast Sample App for JavaScript.
+This document describes how to use the Video API Broadcast Sample App for JavaScript.
 Through the exploration of this sample application, you will learn best practices for setting up and managing hosts, guests, and viewers in a web-based broadcasting application.

-In the OpenTok Broadcast Sample App, the host is the individual who controls and publishes the broadcast.
+In the Video API Broadcast Sample App, the host is the individual who controls and publishes the broadcast.
 The sample app supports up to 3 guests who can publish in the broadcast.

 The sample app also supports the following recommended numbers of viewers, based on the